How to classify an employee vs. independent contractor

-We often get asked the question “Is this person working for me an employee or an independent contractor?”
-The classification can have many affects to the way they get paid and the cost of utilizing their services.
+The classification of employee vs. independent contractor can have many ramifications, from the way the person gets paid to the cost of utilizing their services.
 For instance, if someone performing services for your company is an independent contractor, you do not have to pay certain taxes required for employees (Social Security tax and Medicare tax, to name a few).
-Other costs for employees, such as health insurance and workers compensation insurance, may not apply either.
+Other costs for employees, such as health insurance and workers’ compensation insurance, may not apply either.

-There is no bright-line test that can definitively answer this question.
-The IRS reviews this on a case by case basis.
-Some of the determining factors are listed below:
+There is no bright-line test that can definitively answer this classification question; the IRS reviews this on a case-by-case basis.

 • You control or direct how the work is done through instruction or training